-The role of the Cxx
+The role of the Cxx-level in Whitebox Expectations

-The benefit of well performed expectations engineering is implicitly well known.
+The benefit of well performed Expectations Engineering is implicitly well known.
 But that is not a sufficient level of awareness.
-A reasonable expectation to the business benefit must be defined to ensure an organisational commitment to expectations engineering.
-But how a e.g. 20% increase in new products to the market will increase the bottomline must be determined by executive management.
+A reasonable expectation to the business benefit must be defined to ensure an organisational commitment to Expectations Engineering.
+But how a e.g. 20% increase in new products to the market will increase the bottom line must be determined by executive management.

 The required investment is done in the daily life by all involved employees, mainly in form of small improvements, training and trying out new ways of working.
 Small activities, but still these activities have to be prioritized by the employees and their leaders in fierce competition with all the daily activities.
 Unless there is a dedicated rewarding system in place to ensure this prioritization, all improvement activities are doomed to be continuously postponed.
-They simply never happens, and performance stays the same, at the best, and decline if the business is growing.
+They simply never happen, and performance stays the same, at the best, and decline if the business is growing.

 Caveat!
-Establishing expectations engineering capabilities is the responsibility of the classic line organisation as described here and can not be delegated to a process/quality/support organisation!
+Establishing Expectations Engineering capabilities is the responsibility of the classic line organisation as described here and can not be delegated to a process/quality/support organisation!
 Delegating is the greatest pitfall, and executive management must prevent this.

 The research leading to the ImprovAbility model clearly proofs, that lack of these organisational commitments to improvements has maintained the problem with delayed and poor quality solutions in the industry for many decades.